Information For Trusts & Foundations

 Hospice core costs

 Grants are always needed to help us meet the annual costs involved in running the Hospice and in organising and delivering the services that we provide.
-Our services are free of charge and include our Inpatient Unit, Outpatient Clinic and Day Service based at the Oak Centre.
+Our services are free of charge and include our Inpatient Unit, Outpatient Clinics, Community Nursing Teams and much more.

-For further information about ways in which charitable trusts and foundations can become valued partners of Wigan & Leigh Hospice, please contact our Trust and Foundations Lead Cathy Harper email@example.com 01942 525566 or fill in the form.
+For further information about ways in which charitable trusts and foundations can become valued partners of Wigan & Leigh Hospice, please contact us on: email@example.com or call Kate Gaynor on 01942 525566.